 The journey is the destination… buy some shoes in Istanbul

 My mother, who also had never been outside the US wanted to have a mother daughter 60/40 trip to Ireland (she turned 60 the same year I turned 40) .
 Just before I turned 40 I got a divorce and my mom got sick (with cancer but we didnt know that for another year).
 I decided to take the opportunity and celebrate my pending divorce with a trip.
 I decided that since I didn’t know if I would be going abroad again I decided to go to the number 1 place on my bucket list, Istanbul.
 A few days before I was to leave on my trip I received a card from my mom with some money in it, the note said “the journey is the destination… buy some shoes in Istanbul.”
-In the 11 years since I have turned 40 I have visited over 13 countries (not nearly enough) and have mentally moved to 5 of them.
-My mom passed never being able to make her trip and to this day I haven’t either (not sure why as I do wish to visit Ireland maybe I will go when I turn 60 in her honor).
+In the 11 years since I have turned 40 I have visited over 13 countries (not nearly enough), and have mentally moved to 5 of them, and 40 states.
+My mom passed never being able to make her trip to Ireland and to this day I haven’t either (not sure why as I do wish to visit Ireland maybe I will go when I turn 60 in her honor).
 After mom passed I made a promise to myself that I would make at least one international trip a year, a promise I have more or less kept (covid put a halt to that for a bit).

 When you get a tattoo they tell you to not be surprised if you end up getting more as it can be addictive.
 No one ever warned me that travel would be my tattoo.
 I currently live in a small town, a little over an hour away from the nearest “city” and here, I have found myself in a place where most people seldom journey beyond the borders of the state let alone internationally.
 I , on the other hand, need to travel.
 It renews my soul and I feel stagnate and trapped if I don’t travel.
 Its as if I am pinning to find the place where I belong, the place that feeds my soul (and my belly).
 I frequently get asked about my trips and my favorite places and why.
-So the next few posts I am to remember longingly my past trips as this year looks like I might not be able to travel abroad.
+So the next few posts I am going to remember, longingly, my past trips as this year looks like I might not be able to travel abroad.
 Join me as I dust off the photos and daydream of adventures past.